On asymptotic expansions of generalized Bergman kernels on symplectic manifolds: Introduction

 \section{Introduction}

-In this paper, we study the asymptotic behavior of the generalized Bergman kernel of the renormalized Bochner-Laplacian on high tensor powers of a positive line bundle over a compact symplectic manifold.
+In this paper, we study the asymptotic behavior of the generalized Bergman kernels of the renormalized Bochner-Laplacians associated to high tensor powers of a positive line bundle over a compact symplectic manifold.
 So we consider a compact symplectic manifold $(X,\omega)$ of dimension $2n$.
 Let $(L,h^L)$ be a Hermitian line bundle on $X$ with a Hermitian connection $\nabla^L : C^\infty(X,L)\to C^\infty(X,T^*X\otimes L)$.
 The curvature of this connection is given by $R^L=(\nabla^L)^2$.
-We will assume that $L$ satisfies the pre-quantization condition:
+We will assume that $L$ satisfies the prequantization condition: